16 Nov The Story of Storytelling

 In this article, I will be brutally honest because something seems intrinsically off after 15 years of being a storyteller and a listener for much longer.
 I am fed up, tired and dull!

-Omni is great, but it is becoming boring, old news, exhausting, too much, for both sides.
+Omni is great, but it is becoming boring, old news, exhausting, and too much, for both sides.

 You decide to buy some home weights to shed a few pandemic pounds and do a quick search online.
 Three months later, you are still targeted on Facebook, Instagram and every site you visit with ads about the coolest weights.
 You continuously see fit women and men pushing their photoshopped to perfection bodies.